Heritage Sourdough Starter & Artisan Bread

 Neighborly Grace

-- ■The Presentation: Never slice a warm loaf of sourdough immediately, as the crumb needs time to set.
-Once cooled, present it whole on a heavy wooden estate cutting board with a high-quality serrated bread knife, allowing guests the tactile joy of cutting their own thick slice.
+- The Presentation: Never slice a warm loaf immediately; the crumb needs time to set.
+Present it whole on a heavy wooden board with a professional knife, allowing guests the tactile joy of cutting their own thick slice.